Rates are an important part of your council's ability to fund and deliver essential community infrastructure and services.

 What other rates and charges apply?

-This is a flat charge that can offset some of the council's administrative costs.
+Councils may also levy a municipal charge, which is a flat charge that can offset some of the council's administrative costs.
 The total amount raised from the municipal charge cannot be more than 20 per cent of the total raised from the combination of municipal charge and general rates.

 Special rates or charges can be applied to particular works or services (such as footpaths, roads, kerbs and channels, or drains) and for providing services like promotion, marketing or economic development.